16domsim/traveling-salesman-gui/README.md

 # Traveling Salesman GUI

-A visual tool for exploring the Traveling Salesman Problem, developed in 2019 as part of .
-I created the graphics from scratch without using any external packages, relying solely on Swift for the design of the JFrame.
+A visual tool for exploring the Traveling Salesman Problem, developed in 2019 as part of a school project.
+I created the graphics from scratch without using any external packages, relying solely on Java Swing for the design of the JFrame.
 The comments in the code are in German.

 ## Motivation